microsoftgraph/microsoft-graph-docs/api-reference/beta/api/mailfolder_list_messagerules.md

-# List rules
+---title: "List rules"description: "Get all the messageRule objects defined for the user's Inbox."---# List rules

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Get all the [messageRule](../resources/messagerule.md) objects defined for the user's Inbox.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|